HossamElwahsh/RGBLedControlV2.0-Project_TivaC-Sprints/README.md

 ### Software Requirements
 **The RGB LED is OFF initially**
 - Pressing SW1:
-  - After the first press, the Red led is on
+  - After the first press, the Red led is on for 1 second only
-  - After the second press, the Green Led is on
+  - After the second press, the Green Led is on for 1 second only
-  - After the third press, the Blue led is on
+  - After the third press, the Blue led is on for 1 second only
-  - After the fourth press, all LEDs are on
+  - After the fourth press, all LEDs are on for 1 second only
   - After the fifth press, should disable all LEDs
   - After the sixth press, repeat steps from 1 to 6
 ### Implement your drivers
 - Implement GPIO driver
 - Implement LED driver
 - Implement Button driver
+- Implement Systick driver